mermaidpurse/wrapsher/README.md

 Because shell has this killer advantage: **It is nearly ubiquitous**.

-If you want to write your "real" logic in Python, or Go, or some other programming language that is better than shell, then you need to deal with distribution, dependency management and installation concerns (for example, if using Python, the user needs to install Python and possibly many dependencies in order to run your program; if using Go, the executable may be relatively self-contained but you still need the user to worry about selecting the proper build for their architecture, and maybe platform).
+Let's say you want to write your "real" logic in Python, or Go, or some other programming language that is better than shell.
+If you do, you then you need to deal with distributing the program and its dependencies, as well as installation concerns.
+For example, if using Python, the user needs to install Python and possibly many dependencies in order to run your program.
+If using Go, the executable may be relatively self-contained-- but you still need the user to worry about selecting the proper build for their architecture, and maybe platform.
+In fact, it's quite likely that the tool you use to handle these "bootstrapping" problems will be written in... shell.

 Here are some places where shell scripts still exist, in quantity, and are still being written: